jaslinakaur/wi21-cse110-lab4/part1/part1.md

 12. The variable discounted was declared as a const empty array [].
 This means it cannot be reassigned.
     The code fails in the loop when we try to reassign the value of finalPrice, which is necessary to do line 8 where the value is pushed into discounted.
     So, the return line will not even be reached - there will be an error.
-    But, since we are considering that all previous lines pass/don't error, then since discounted is a const, it cannot be changed, so it would still be an empty array: [] at the end.

 13. Write the notation:
   - a. access the value in name with: student.name;